 “Asphyxiation.
 The heater in his apartment is broken.
-This place is like a freezer.”
-Without heat, a New York apartment in February quickly becomes uninhabitable.
-“So he must have turned the oven on to warm it up.
+This place is like a freezer.
+He must have turned the oven on to warm it up.
 People do that sometimes.
 It’s stupid, but they do it.
 Most of the time, there’s no problem.
 But not for this guy.”

 “Seeing how there’s not going to be a trial or anything, yeah, sure.”
 McCarthy rattled off the address.